dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.2.6**

+*   Modified the dropdown page select boxes in the settings to allow selection of private pages, instead of just published pages.

 **Version 3.2.5**

 *   Reworked the live search javascript and Ajax functions on both public and admin side to allow filtering/adding user data by extensions